siegeon/magic.lambda.crypto/README.md

 also adds a checksum at the end, serving as a guarantee of that no characters have been changed in the main hash string.
-This results in a couple of advantages, such as prohibiting erronously manually typing a hash string, which we could imagine in for instance the case of crypto wallets, etc - Since if the user types one wrong character, the hash as a whole will invalidate, due to no longer matching its checksum.
+This results in a couple of advantages, such as prohibiting erronously manually typing a hash string, which we could imagine in for instance the case of crypto wallets, etc - Since if the user types *one* wrong character, the hash as a whole will invalidate, due to no longer matching its checksum.
+Hence, it's created such that it should be easy to transfer from human to human, by for instance reading it out loud over the telephone, or something similar.

 The checksum is normally some prime number, but doesn't need to be too large, and its default value is in fact 10007.
 This implies that the user needs to type *two* wrong characters, and even if he does, he